 The International Academy of Oral Medicine and Toxicology has been trying to tell the public what the American Dental Association would not tell.
 Their mission is to promote their research for the last 30 years that they have “proven beyond a reasonable doubt that dental amalgam is a source of significant mercury exposure, and a hazard to health.”
 Yes they knew this for 30 years but most of us today still have no clue.
 This truth has been controversial and probably still is.
 Often times the truth is not popular.
 Watch IAOMT videos on their website and the classic one below on the “Smoking Teeth.”

 Did you know that the vapors released from the amalgam are so toxic your dentist is required by the World Health Organization to dispose them as hazardous when removed from your mouth!
-According to the United States Environmental Protection Agency or EPA on dental amalgam, they say when amalgam fillings are placed in or removed from teeth, they can release a small amount of mercury vapor.
+According to the United States Environmental Protection Agency or EPA on dental amalgam, they say when Toxic Mercury Fumes From Amalgam Fillings are placed in or removed from teeth, they can release a small amount of mercury vapor.
 Amalgam can also release small amounts of mercury vapor during chewing, and people can absorb these vapors by inhaling or ingesting them.
 High levels of mercury vapor exposure are associated with adverse effects in the brain and the kidneys.

 Dr Oz during his show in March 2013 aired a segment on Toxic Teeth.
 The folks at the American Dental Association are not happy with Dr Oz for exposing the truth about leaching mercury from your amalgam fillings.
 It caused quite a stir and the ADA issued a statement to refute the segment.
 Watch Dr Oz 3 part video series and see what you think.